Data Catalog vs Data Dictionary vs Metric Catalog: What’s the Difference?

 Examples you can picture

-- Metric catalog: An entry for “Net Revenue” explains the formula, includes which refunds and credits apply, names the owner, and links to approved dashboards.
+Metric catalog: An entry for "Net Revenue" explains the formula, includes which refunds and credits apply, names the owner, certifies the metric as reliable, and links to approved dashboards and AI-ready definitions.

-These examples highlight the split: dictionaries and catalogs describe data assets, while a metric catalog documents decision-ready KPIs.
+These examples highlight the split: dictionaries and catalogs describe data assets, while a metric catalog documents decision-ready KPIs with the business context needed for confidence and consistency.

 Why business teams care more about metrics